wagerfield/onno/docs/features.md

 }
 ```

-To add your own `themeKeys` simply create an interface that extends from `Theme`.
+To add your own `themeKeys` simply create an interface that extends from `Theme`

 ### Prop keys as an array